Table of Contents

 Benefits of Self-Directed IRAs

-An SDIRA allows investors to branch out into different types of investments to which they might otherwise not have access.
+A SDIRA also allows investors to branch out into different types of investments to which they might otherwise not have access.
 This allows investors to seek out potentially higher returns and diversify their portfolios beyond the offerings in traditional IRAs.

-Alternative investments have the potential to offer higher returns than investors might achieve with stock market investments.
-However, investors beware: These opportunities for higher rewards come at the price of higher risk.
+Alternative investments have the potential to offer higher returns than investors might achieve with conventional stock market investments.
+However, these opportunities come at the price of higher risk.

-Also, investors’ ability to hold a broader spectrum of investments that can help them diversify their portfolio and potentially manage risks, such as inflation risk or longevity risk, the chance an investor will run out of money before they die.
+Also, investors’ ability to hold a broader spectrum of investments that may help them manage risks, such as inflation risk or longevity risk (the chance an investor will run out of money before they die).
 For example, some SDIRAs allow investors to hold gold, a traditional hedge against inflation.

 Drawbacks of Self-Directed IRAs

-While there are some very real advantages to using SDIRAs, these must be weighed against their disadvantages.
+While there are some advantages to using SDIRAs, these must be weighed against their disadvantages.

 For starters, investments like stocks and shares of ETFs are highly liquid.
 Investors who need their money quickly can sell them in a relatively short period of time, usually a matter of days.